4 nights from: $1395 Single Supplement: FREE

 Later this morning, we’ll venture to Raquirá, a town located 15 miles from Villa de Leyva.
 Known as the pottery capital of Colombia, we’ll stop for a clay demonstration before continuing on our walking tour of the town.
 Lunch this afternoon will be enjoyed at a local restaurant.
 The rest of this afternoon is at your leisure to make your own discoveries in Villa de Leyva.
 Dinner is on your own this evening.

 This morning we depart Villa de Leyva for Bogotá.
 Along the way, we’ll stop in the town of Sutatausa, where we’ll see varied landscapes of the Cundiboyacense region of Colombia.

-We then continue on to Bogotá, where we’ll enjoy lunch at a downtown restaurant and begin our walking tour of the capital and largest city in Colombia.
+We then continue on to Bogotá, where we’ll enjoy lunch at a downtown restaurant and begin our walking tour of Colombia's capital and largest city.
 Originally a settlement known as Bacatá by the indigenous people who inhabited this area on the high plains of the Andes, the site became a full-fledged Spanish colonial outpost by 1550.
 Bogotá remained under the control of the Viceroyalty of Peru until 1717, when it became the capital of the Viceroyalty of New Granada, a vast stretch of land encompassing the modern countries of Colombia, Panama, Ecuador and Venezuela.
-Since then, the city has served continuously as a political and social center; today this bustling capital city has a population of more than eight million people.
+Since then, the city has served continuously as a political and social center; today this bustling capital has a population of more than eight million people.

 After breakfast, we’ll transfer to the airport for our flight home.